Airfirm/cintel-05-cintel/README.md

 git add docs/
 git commit -m "Update deployed Shiny app" git push
 This keeps your live app in sync with your local updates. to make sure GitHub Pages always reflects the latest version of your app:

+Changes I’ve made to the code:
+Colored temperature and time boxes
+Emoji icons for visual appeal
+Gradient backgrounds for headers and boxes
+Trend chart with scatter points and red trend line

 Your app.py or dashboard/app.py file should have the following sections: